-This web site is dedicated to The Haunting, a 1963 masterpiece directed by Robert Wise, starring Julie Harris, Claire Bloom, Richard Johnson and Russ Tamblyn.
+This web site is dedicated to the movie The Haunting, a 1963 masterpiece directed by Robert Wise, starring Julie Harris, Claire Bloom, Richard Johnson and Russ Tamblyn.

 In its full black and white glory, The Haunting is widely regarded as la pièce de résistance of the ghost movies genre, la crème de la crème, a must-see for all the connoisseurs.

 Among the various descriptions available for the movie, I particularly like the one translated from the French DVD:

 With this site, I'm inviting you to explore the movie and its secrets:

 I need to state that all the screenshots depicted on this site have been digitally "reworked" and "enhanced" with appropriate photo editing tools to look better on LCD/OLED displays (as opposed to CRT displays).

 What you see here is not what you will get if you buy a copy of the movie.

 Indeed, through the years, despite numerous releases (from VHS/Betamax to Laserdisc to DVD to Blu-ray), all the copies at our disposal suffered from two main flaws: